SenseNet/sensenet/docs/field-for-developers.md

 </Field>
 ```

-For more info on field definition and the possible properties/settings, read [CTD#Field definition](ctd.md).
+For more info on field definition and the possible properties/settings, read [CTD](ctd.md#Field-definition).

 ### Field type setting